ruff-lang/specification/README.md

 ### Carrot Registry

 All public `carrot`s are distributed to the centralized `carrot` registry at https://carrots.bunny-lang.org.
-Hosting a private `carrot` registry should be easily possible with standard webservers.
+Hosting a private `carrot` registry should be easily possible with standard webservers. `carrot`s are uniquely namespaced according to their `git` url, this gives us a uniqueness guarantee for free and discourages bizarre naming schemes to avoid collisions.

 A project can declare multiple registry sources in its `carrots.bn` file, and `carrot`s will be searched through the listed registries in order to resolve the package.